 That’s not just true in sports.
 It’s true in finances.
 And it’s true in relationships.
-I have a good marriage, but Kay and I have worked hard for it for years.
-It didn’t come easy.
-You’ve got to work at it to make your marriage work, just like anything else in life.
+I have a good marriage, but Kay and I have worked hard at it for years.
+It didn’t come easily.
+You’ve got to work to make your marriage thrive, just like anything else in life.

 Why is this resolution important in your life?
-Because most of the problems in your life come from your inability to delay gratification.
+Because most problems in life come from the inability to delay gratification.
 Everything in society teaches us to say, “I want everything and I want it now and I want it free and I want it easy.”
 Life doesn’t work like that!

 Moses made a choice: “He chose to be mistreated along with the people of God rather than to enjoy the fleeting pleasures of sin” (Hebrews 11:25 NIV).